Bank Job Review

 Help bungled burglar, Paulie Barbosa, escape the high security vaults while collecting as much loot as possible.
-Reach checkpoints to deposit loot or get hurt and lose it forever.
+The more traps you can pass without hiding, the bigger the reward you'll get.
 Climb up and down between the vaults and sewers all while avoiding high-tech security lasers, spikes, anvils and spinning grinders.

 Use the latest in hat fashion to help Paulie make a clean getaway.
 Want to make some big runs?
-Just use the Viking Helm to give you a huge, nordic leap.
+Just use the Viking Helm to scare the traps into deactivation.
 Want to make every piece of loot count?
 Wear the crown and take the risk out of collecting.
 Are you a bit of a gambler?
 Put on the poker hat and choose a card to multiply your haul by up to five times!
 These, and many other hats will make you the perfect bank robber!